 Every time we go through an experience (particularly if it’s a challenging one), we usually develop knowledge and/or skills about how best to cope or excel in those circumstances.
-This makes us more prepared to approach a similar situation the next time around, and can give us a great deal of empathy for others who are going through the same set of circumstances.
+This makes us more prepared to approach a similar situation the next time around and can give us a great deal of empathy for others who are going through the same set of circumstances.

 Do you find that you really enjoy helping family and friends with their problems?
 Are you always happy to lend a listening ear and offer some kind words?

 Although counselling can be an incredibly rewarding career path, it can also be very challenging trying not to get caught up in others’ circumstances, which is where having those extra years of life experience under your belt can be a real bonus.
-Experienced individuals who have lived through life’s ups and downs, can often find it easier to empathise with others who are going through similar circumstances.
+Experienced individuals who have lived through life’s ups and downs can often find it easier to empathise with others who are going through similar circumstances.

-You don’t need a degree to become a Counsellor, but the British Association for Counselling and Psychotherapy (BACP) tend to set their own standards for people wanting to enter the profession, which are widely recognised by many employers.
+You don’t need a degree to become a counsellor, but the British Association for Counselling and Psychotherapy (BACP) tend to set their own standards for people wanting to enter the profession, which are widely recognised by many employers.

 Stage 1 – Introduction to Counselling – a course designed to introduce you to the basics of counselling and help decide whether it’s for you before you fully commit.
 It usually takes eight to twelve weeks and is run by adult education centres or local colleges.

-Stage 2 – Certificate in Counselling – a course designed to help you develop your counselling skills and give you a deeper understanding of counselling theories, ethics and self-awareness.
+Stage 2 – Certificate in Counselling – a course designed to help you develop your counselling skills and give you a deeper understanding of counselling theories, ethics, and self-awareness.
 It’s usually run by adult education colleges or local colleges and is run on a part-time basis for a year.

 BACP have a list of accredited diplomas on their website which you can view here:

-Councillors must either live or work in their local area because they are elected to the local council to represent that community and communicate council policy and decisions to them.
+Councillors must either live or work in their local area because they’re elected to the local council to represent that community and communicate council policy and decisions to them.
 They act as advocates for the people in their constituency and ‘case workers’ for individuals in that area who request advice and support.

-If you’re thinking about applying for this role, then you’ll need to have good leadership and decision making skills because you’ll have a lot of people relying on you to try and help make their lives better.
+If you’re thinking about applying for this role, then you’ll need to have good leadership and decision-making skills because you’ll have a lot of people relying on you to try and help make their lives better.
 The role can be very challenging and no two days will be the same with new issues arising all the time, so having a large amount of life experience can be helpful in giving you awareness of both yourself and of political and social matters.